jsn/icfp06/README.rst

     execute.
 So, don't try this at home for low-level bit-crunching stuff.

 clojure/arrays.clj
-    Takes **90 seconds** (1min 30sec) to run the ``sandmark``.
-This one is written using native arrays, mutable vars, and transients.
-It's more than an order of magnitude improvement over ``naive.clj``.
+    Takes **63 seconds** to run the ``sandmark``.
+This one is written using native arrays and mutable vars.
+It's almost two orders of magnitude improvement over ``naive.clj``.
 Also, the source code is less convoluted.
 Well, at least somewhat; clojure type hinting does not seem intuitive to me at all.
-It's 3 times slower than e.g. naive C (``switch.c``) or golang, which is actually not too bad.
+It's just 2 times slower than e.g. naive C (``switch.c``) or golang, which is actually not bad at all.

 .. _dynasm: https://corsix.github.io/dynasm-doc/
 .. _GNU Lightning: https://www.gnu.org/software/lightning/manual/lightning.html